 5 Fun Physical Therapy Activities for Children

 Physical therapy can be a lot of fun depending on how it’s presented and handled.
-Whether you want to find professional services that feel like play or incorporate new support methods at home, try these five fun pediatric therapy activities:
+Whether you want to find professional services that feel like play or incorporate new support methods at home such as pediatric physical therapy games, try these five fun pediatric therapy activities:

 1. Animal Walk

 Make physical therapy exercises fun with the help of your imagination.
 Put a piece of tape on one side of the room and a second on the other, then ask your child to walk between them like an animal.
 Call out different animals like frogs, kangaroos, crabs or horses and watch as your child practices movements!

 2. Floor Ice Skating